-The openness register will offer citizens information on the parties that seek to influence decision-making.
+The transparency register will offer citizens information on the parties that seek to influence decision-making.
 Decision-makers will be provided more in-depth information on the roles of the parties that seek to influence them.
 The register will help lobbyists to provide more information about their lobbying and influencing activities in an increasingly open manner.

-Of the OGP initiatives, the openness register corresponds particularly to that of transparency and accountability.
+Of the OGP initiatives, the transparency register corresponds particularly to that of transparency and accountability.

-Action Responsible parties Schedule Indicators Establishment of openness register In accordance with the Government Programme, a law on the transparency register will be enacted after parliamentary preparation and consultation with civil society.
+Action Responsible Schedule Indicators parties

+T 1 Establishment of transparency register In accordance with the Government Programme, a law on the transparency register will be enacted after parliamentary preparation and consultation with civil society.
 The purpose of the act is to improve the transparency of decision-making and, through this, prevent inappropriate influences and strengthen public confidence.
-MoJ 2019- In the preparation of the openness register legislation, the basic rights and freedoms of natural persons will be taken into account and special attention will be paid to the safety of their personal data.
+MoJ 2019- Preparatory work for the the open- ness register ready.
+In the preparation of the transparency register legislation, the basic rights and freedoms of natural persons will be taken into account and special attention will be paid to the safety of their personal data.
 It will be established whether it will be possible to include data on the outside employment and private interests of public officials.
 Government officials are required to submit notifications of their private interests and outside employment.
 If working hours are used for the tasks of the outside employment or if it can impact the impartiality of a government official, a permit to engage in outside employment will be required.
 The data submitted has not been recorded in a register.
-It will furthermore be explored whether it will be possible to collect records of the parties invited to parliamentary committee hearings in a single register.
+It will furthermore be explored whether it will be possible to collect records of the parties invited to parliamentary committee hearings in a single transparency register.
 It could also be possible to append a list of the post-employment waiting period agreements as referred to in the State Civil Servants Act.
-It will also be established whether it will be possible to collect private interests data on a municipal level into a national openness register.
+It will also be established whether it will be possible to collect private interests data on a municipal level into a national transparency register.